maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 * Mathematically, the code assumes we are working over the real numbers.
 * If students type in an expression rather than an equation, the system will assume they forgot to add \(=0\) at the end and act accordingly.
 This is displayed to the student.

+## Input type options.

+To enter options for this input use the "extra options field".
+Options should be a comma separated list of values only from the following list.

+`hideequiv` does not display whether each line is equivalent to the next at validation time.

+`comments` allows students to include comments in their answer.
+By default comments are not permitted as it breaks up the argument and stops automatic marking.

+`firstline` takes the first line of the teacher's answer and forces the student to have this as the first line of the student's answer.

 ## TODO

 1. Document and enforce only specific types of problems which we support reasoning by equivalence with.